rawbytz/flatflowy/docs/index.md

 # FlatFlowy Bookmarklet for WorkFlowy

-- Flattens WorkFlowy search results
+- Flattens WorkFlowy search results, removing all non-matching ancestors.
+- Removes WorkFlowy's search background highlighting.
-- Works with the following searches: tags, text, meta (changed:1d) and dates.
+- Works with the following searches: tags, text, meta (changed:1d etc) and dates.
 - **Important!** Don’t move, drag or multi-edit items while viewing a flat list.
 Since some content is hidden, you could get unexpected results.
 - Due to WorkFlowy's "lazy load" you may need to scroll down to force some items to load when your list is long.
-- In flat mode, you cannot use the keyboard shortcut to zoom.
-Click the bullet instead.
+- Board content does not play nice with FlatFlowy... and most likely never will.

 ![FlatFlowy](https://i.imgur.com/VGNHtcj.gif)